Planned Works on M8 Junctions 16 to 17 (Woodside Viaduct)

 Will the footpaths beneath the M8 Woodside at Phoenix Road and New City Road remain open?

-To ensure the safety of walkers and wheelers, some footpaths may be subject to localised closures with temporary diversions provided.
+To ensure the safety of pedestrians and cyclists some footpaths may be subject to localised closures with temporary diversions provided.
 These diversions will be well signposted, with lighting provided on all diversion routes.
-Every effort will be made to ensure through routes for active travel are maintained during the project, however, will request that cyclists observe ‘dismount’ signage where appropriate.
+Every effort will be made to ensure through routes for active travel are maintained during the project.
+However, cyclists are requested to observe ‘dismount’ signage where appropriate.

 What work has been undertaken to date?